nixworks/public/news/2016/05/20/index.md

 _Context: Accession of Montenegro to NATO, Montenegro, NATO, Russian Government_

 ### [NATO foreign ministers, meeting at NATO headquarters in Brussels, Belgium, agree to extend the alliance's Resolute Support Mission, that trains, advises and assists Afghanistan's military beyond 2016. ](/news/2016/05/20/nato-foreign-ministers-meeting-at-nato-headquarters-in-brussels-belgium-agree-to-extend-the-alliance-s-resolute-support-mission-that-tra.md)
-_Context: Afghanistan, Belgium, Brussels, NATO, NATO headquarters, Resolute Support, War in Afghanistan (2015-present), military personnel_
+_Context: Afghanistan's, Belgium, Brussels, NATO, NATO headquarters, Resolute Support, War in Afghanistan (2015-present), military personnel_

 ### [The Oklahoma Legislature files a measure asking for Congress to impeach Barack Obama over his decision to allow transgender students to use the bathrooms corresponding to their gender identity. ](/news/2016/05/20/the-oklahoma-legislature-files-a-measure-asking-for-congress-to-impeach-barack-obama-over-his-decision-to-allow-transgender-students-to-use.md)
 _Context: Barack Obama, Efforts to impeach Barack Obama, Oklahoma Legislature, United States Congress_